-Capital and contribution increases
+Capital increases and contributions

-What are capital and contribution increases?
+What are capital increases and contributions?

 Services for subsidiaries and parent companies

-Can these contributions for future increases be made by an entity other than the founding partners who would become a partner when their future contribution accrues capital?
+Can these contributions be made for future increases by an entity other than the founding partners who would become a partner when their future contribution accrues capital?

 In general, it is necessary to receive the contributions to be made by the partners to the company and the details of these contributions in order to apply the correct accounting treatment, in accordance with the local regulations of each country in which we operate.

-Frequently asked questions on capital increases
+Frequently asked questions about capital increase

 There are two types of contributions at the time of the capital increase:

-- Monetary contributions: they consist of cash contributions.
+- Monetary contributions: consist of cash contributions.